 Once your medical history paperwork is completed, the examiner will measure your height, weight, pulse rate, and blood pressure, as well as collect both a blood and urine specimen.

 There may also be some instances in which an electrocardiogram, or EKG is added to your life insurance health exam.
 Most life insurance companies will provide you with the results of your examination that you may review with your physician if you have questions or concerns.

-The life insurance company will screening for many conditions and include – cancer, heart disease, liver disease and diabetes.
+The life insurance company will screen for many conditions and include – cancer, heart disease, liver disease, and diabetes.

 Rate classes vary by your health and begin with Super preferred and go down to standard.
 If you have some health conditions you may be table rated and have to pay additional premiums.
 Many applicants fall somewhere between ratings, so the more you abide by a healthier diet and get plenty of exercise, the better your chances are of improving your rating.
 Additionally, many life insurance applicants find out that they have health issues they didn’t know about after submitting to a life insurance blood test.